appetiteclub/appetite/README.md

 ![Appetite Orders Board](docs/img/gallery/orders-board.png)
 <p align="right"><small><a href="docs/gallery/index.md">See more in the gallery</a></small></p>

-I wanted to explore an alternative way to build a restaurant venue manager while also starting a new iteration of [Aquamarine](https://github.com/aquamarinepk), this time based on [aqm](https://github.com/aquamarinepk/aqm) lib.
-And here we are.
+A restaurant venue manager built with Go microservices, focusing on real-time operations and kitchen coordination.

 ---